fardeenshroff/fardeenshroff/README.md

 ## 👨‍💻 About Me
 Hi there!
-I’m **Fardeen Shroff**, a Master’s student in **Computer Engineering** specializing in **Computer Software Systems** at the **Prestigious Illinois Institute of Technology**.
+I’m **Fardeen Shroff**, a Master’s in **Computer Engineering** specializing in **Computer Software Systems** from the **Prestigious Illinois Institute of Technology**.
 My passion lies in crafting innovative solutions using cutting-edge technologies, with a focus on software design, cybersecurity, and machine learning.

 ## 📚 Educational Background
 🎓 **Master of Science in Computer Engineering**
 - **Specialization**: Computer Software Systems
 - **Institute**: Illinois Institute of Technology
-- **Expected Graduation**: May 2025
+- **Graduated**: May 2025

 ## 🌟 Tech In Motion